sszcanada/AVRF/README.md

 **No files from Advanced VR Framework have been included with this repo.**

-**We have not modifed any of the AVRF files to make these examples work so a fresh laucnher version of AVRF will work to load these examples without changes**
+**We have not modifed any of the AVRF files to make these examples work so a fresh laucnher version of AVRF will work to load these examples without changes being made to AVRF**